IAmJerryJ/OpenAgent-Task/README.md

 ### Start from Root Directory

-- Development mode (Hot reload) with seeding data only if database is empty
+- Development mode (Hot reload) with seeding 50 sample contacts data only if database is empty

 ```bash
 docker-compose -f docker-compose.dev.yml up -d --build # Build and Start All Docker Containers